angelo-casciani/rag_next_activity/README.md

 cd rag_next_activity
 ```

-Run the following command to install the necessary dependencies using pip:
+Run the following command to install the necessary dependencies using *pip*:
 ```bash
 pip install -r requirements.txt
 ```

-This command will read the requirements.txt file and install all the specified packages along with their dependencies.
+This command will read the *requirements.txt* file and install all the specified packages along with their dependencies.

+Extract the content of the compressed event logs in the *logs* folder.

 ## LLMs Requirements